Phnom Kulen – More Than Just a Mountain

 History

 But it is not only the symbolism of the place that endures.
 Under the trees and plants hiding, you can find numerous ruins of temples, canals, and water reservoirs that continue to tell its story.
 Remnants of ancient quarries, where sandstone was extracted for monuments including Angkor Wat, can also be found here.
 Furthermore, archaeologists identify Phnom Kulen with the ancient city of Mahendraparvata, one of the earliest known Khmer settlements.
-It is considered an early form of the later city of Angkor.
-Mahendraparvata (“Mountain of the Gods”) also had an elaborate grid-like street network, numerous planned temple complexes, water reservoirs, and a zoning of residential and religious areas.
-Mahendraparvata is the first Khmer city to be considered a hydraulic city, meaning it featured complex canal, dike, and reservoir systems to control flooding and irrigate fields, etc.

 A crucial link in understanding Cambodia’s beginnings.